USA NATIONAL PARKS & MONUMENTS

 Salinas Pueblo Missions National Monument: early in the 17th century Spanish Franciscans found the local area ripe for their missionary efforts.
 But by the late 1670s the entire Salinas District, as the Spanish had named it, was depopulated of both Indians and Spaniards.
 What remains today are austere yet beautiful reminders of this earliest contact between Pueblo Indians and Spanish Colonials: the ruins of three mission churches, at Quarai, Abó, and Gran Quivira and the partially excavated pueblo known today as the Gran Quivira pueblo.

-Canyonlands NP: contains some of the most remote land remaining in the continental United States.
+Canyonlands National Park: contains some of the most remote land remaining in the continental United States.
 The park is divided into three districts: Island in the Sky, Needles and the Maze.
 While paved roads provide limited access to the Island in the Sky and Needles Districts, the Maze District is remote in the extreme, and special preparation is required for a visit.

 Bears Ears National Monument: this controversial monument is co-managed by the Bureau of Land Management and the United States Forest Service (through the Manti-La Sal National Forest), along with a coalition of five local Native American tribes: the Navajo Nation, Hopi, Ute Mountain Ute, Ute Indian Tribe of the Uintah and Ouray Reservation, and the Pueblo of Zuni, all of which have ancestral ties to the region.